fabianishere/formula-andy/misc/meetings/notes-week-6.md

   Look on Blackboard.
 200 words per person.

 ### Issues
-Nils has booked no progress so far.
+- Nils has booked no progress so far.
+  Write e-mail to teacher (Andy).

+### Points of improvement
+- Look at each others code.